 Media patrons were:

-Monday saw the fourth edition of the “Railway Law - National and European Regulations” conference organized by the ProKolej Foundation in cooperation with the Railway Transport Office.
+On March 3, 2025, the fifth edition of the “Railway Law - Investments, Negotiations, Procedures” conference was held, organized by the ProKolej Foundation and the Railway Transport Authority.